Resilience-Biomarkers-for-Aquaculture/Resilience-Biomarkers-for-Aquaculture.github.io/_posts/2024-11-11-ES-rnaseq_Cvig_Prkns.md

 ### 2024-11-25

 The first iteration timed out so changed from 1d20h to 4d20h.
-Started again 11:20 am
+Started again 11:20 am.
+Stopped this bc stalled at an early step.

+### 2024-12-2

+Trying this again after klone issue worked out.
+Bumped memory up to 150 GB instead of 100 GB.
+Started running right away - directory was clean of previous nextflow content beforehand.